surma/surma.dev/content/things/rust-to-webassembly.md

   }
 |||

+`extern "C"` blocks declare functions that we assume to be given ”somewhere else” during linking.
+This is usually how you link against C libraries in Rust, but the mechanism works for WebAssembly as well.
+However, external functions are always implicitly unsafe, as the compiler can’t make any safety guarantees for non-Rust functions that are not present.
+As a result, we need to wrap their invocations into `unsafe { ... }`.

-If we ran our JavaScript code above again as is, it would throw an error as the WebAssembly module now expects imports that we haven’t provided.
+This code will compile!However, if we used the exact same JavaScript code as above, the `WebAssembly.instantiate()` call would throw an error.
+If a WebAssembly module expects imports, they _must_ be provided on the imports object.

+The imports _object_ is a dictionary of import _modules_, that each are dicitonary of import _items_.
 As declared, we expect an import module with the name `"Math"` to provide a function called `"random"`.
-These values have of course been carefully chosen so that we can just pass in the entire `Math` global to satisfy the import.
+These values have of course been carefully chosen so that we can just pass in the entire `Math` object to satisfy the import.

 |||codediff|js
   const importObj = {